 The Rise of the Teenage Market

 In 1995, the Japanese technology market was flooded and standing out in the marketplace was key for survival.
-NTT DoCoMo was, at the time, being over taken by Tokyo Telemessage and that need to invent something that was going to appeal to their new demographic.
+NTT DoCoMo was, at the time, being overtaken by Tokyo Telemessage and that need to invent something that was going to appeal to their new demographic.
 DoCoMo decided to gear their products more towards teenagers by branding their line with more of a cute and youthful appeal.
 In 1998, Shigetaka Kurita created the Emoji for their i-mode mobile Internet use.

-An emoji is a pictorial code that represents emotion, action, symbolic and figurative language in a miniature illustration.
+An emoji is a pictorial code that represents emotion, action, a symbolic and figurative language in a miniature illustration.
 Emojis are mostly found on computers, text messaging and social media services.
 They express communication through visuals with little space used in format (approximately 12×12 pixels.)
 They are mostly known for expressing facial expressions which can be the difference between not getting a punch line or laughing out loud a lot like emoticons.
 The illustrations were first inspired by weather forecast symbols, Chinese characters, street signs and publications like Manga.
 Emojis are also fun to use.
 The word emoji means picture characters from the compound word from Kanji.
 Emoji is an imprint code that decodes from one computer to other into pre-loaded images either from a phone, software or chat box.
 This is also part of the reason why some graphics have slight variations depending on what device you are using, but the overall message is still clear with what intended to be spoken in image form.
 Not only they are apart of the Unicode system but the C-HTML code and the SI/SO escape sequences make it easier for devices to read.

 Like the dingbat, the emoji is expanding its database with different contributors to the style, even in animation formats.
-Also like its predecessor the emoticon, the emoji is mostly used to stop miscommunication in messages.
+Also, like its predecessor the emoticon, the emoji is mostly used to stop miscommunication in messages.
 When there’s a joke, there’s an emoji.
 When there’s is a statement of exaggeration, there’s also an emoji.

 Should emojis be studied?